Rates & Fees

 Gas Rate Comparisons

-According to the 2023 Memphis Light, Gas and Water Utility Rate Survey, M.U.D.’s monthly residential gas rates ranked seventh lowest among 40 utilities surveyed.
+According to the 2024 Memphis Light, Gas and Water Utility Rate Survey, M.U.D.’s monthly residential gas rates ranked second lowest among 40 utilities surveyed.

 Only the top 20 utilities are included in the chart.
 Click the arrows to see the remaining utility rankings.